Nepal is a small country but it is home to hundreds and thousands of villages, and each one of them comes with its own unique culture and style.

-Popular as ‘Switzerland of Nepal’, Jiri is a beautiful village with an exquisite landscape.
-It is one of the desired hill stations in Nepal for dating, honeymoon, short trek, vacations, enjoying snowfall, and many more.
+Popular as the ‘Switzerland of Nepal’, Jiri is a beautiful village with an exquisite landscape.
+It is one of the desired hill stations in Nepal for dating, honeymoons, short treks, vacations, enjoying snowfall, and many more.

 Jiri village is approachable via both flight and road vehicles.
 The 184km long road trip is an adventurous one and takes a long time, about 7 to 8 hours.
 The off-beat road is twisted and narrow, so you have to move slowly.
 On the other hand, the flight from Kathmandu to Jiri is quite short and easy.

 Jiri village is visited by travelers mostly when they want to go for a short hike in a place not far from the city yet closer to nature.
 This place is suitable for hiking at any time of the year.
 To enjoy the snowfall and for an incredible mountain viewing experience, choose the Autumn and Winter season to visit Jiri village.

 Jiri is also known for its cheese production industry.
 The cheese factory of Jiri produces delicious Yak cheese and chhurpi (Dried cheese).
 The Tenzing-Hillary Park, dedicated to the late mountaineers Tenzing Norgay Sherpa and Sir Edmund Percival Hillary is also a sight to witness.

 You won’t have a problem with accommodation as there are several hotels and lodges with good facilities and services.
 The people of Jiri are humble and great at serving guests.

 12) Namche Bazaar